-3.3.2 How a match and transformation is performed
+3.3.2 Matching and transforming code

 To perform matching and transformation of the user's code, we first have to have some way of identifying applicable user code.
 These applicable code sections then have to be transformed and inserted it back into the full user code definition.